JiaqiZhao11/AI_coding/README.md

 Here, we provide a guideline on how to fine-tune a GPT model to code autobiographical memories and test the model's performance.
 - The guideline and the prompts used in our AI coding project can be found in the Word file 'AI coding_Supplemental Material.docx'
-- The Python code for executing the fine-tuning job and model performance evaluation can be found in the notebook files: 'coding_moral_theme.ipynb' and 'coding_moral_role.ipynb'.
+- The Python code for executing the fine-tuning job and model performance evaluation can be found in the notebook files: 'AI_coding.ipynb'.

 Before running the code: